replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

   A dialog opens with instructions on how to set up Velero with the desired host path configuration.

-1. Follow the steps that are displayed in the dialog to install Velero.
+1. Follow the steps that are displayed in the dialog to install Velero and configure the storage destination.

   ![Snapshot Provider File System Instructions](/images/snapshot-provider-hostpath-instructions.png)